wkcosmology/wkcosmology.github.io/blog/md/halo_model.md

 with the central galaxy.
 This interaction is called **dynamical friction**, and the final galaxy merger is call **cannibalism**.

-# Summay in a figure
+# Summay in one figure

 <figure id="fig1">
 <img src="/blog/image/halo_model_fig1.png" width=740>